- Events & Festivals

 The Frontier Players Association is proud to be presenting their annual production of Frontier Spirit 1799.
 The production tells about life in a 1799-era village, highlighting numerous demonstrations by costumed reenactors including artillery fireing, militia drill, and trades.
 18th century musicians will perform through the day and guests can play games common to the late 1700s.
 Step back in time and experience what life was like for settlers in the Ohio Territory.

-Location: Amanda, Ohio -- September
+Location: Downtown Lancaster, Ohio -- September